 Home to the North Carolina Central University (NCCU) Eagles Division I football program

-Watch the NCCU Eagles fly high at O’Kelly-Riddick Stadium and savor the cool crisp fall air from the stands or from the tailgate.
-Players from NCCU have gone on to play in the NFL and the Super Bowl.
+Watch the NCCU Eagles fly high at O’Kelly-Riddick Stadium and savor the cool crisp fall air from the stands or the tailgate.
+NCCU holds the 2022 HBCU National Championship title and Eagle players have gone on to play in the NFL and the Super Bowl.

 Cameron Indoor Stadium | 115 Whitford Drive

 Home to the Duke University Blue Devils Men’s and Women’s Division I Basketball programs

 Experience the electric energy of a Duke University basketball game at Cameron Indoor Stadium, one of the top things to do on Duke's campus.
 With less than 10,000 seats, this historic stadium doesn’t have a bad seat in the house for the "Cameron Crazies."
 While students camp out in Krzyzewskiville to get tickets, visitors can learn more about the Duke basketball schedule and how to get tickets at goduke.com.

 Duke Basketball Museum and Athletics Hall of Fame | 306 Towerview Road